Fondation Mizette Putallaz

 From Saxon to Milan, from Sion to Santiago: a training crossing paths with the greatest masters of European modern art.

-On Thursday 20 October 1949, the painter Fred Fay inaugurated the School of Fine Arts in Saxon.
-Mizette Putallaz would receive card number 1.
-Four years would follow — three in Saxon, one in Sion.
-Thanks to the layout class, she would design her own diploma in 1953.
+On Thursday 20 October 1949, the painter Fred Fay inaugurated the Cantonal School of Fine Arts in Saxon.
+Mizette Putallaz received student card number 1.
+Four years would follow — three in Saxon, one in Sion — and through the layout class she would design her own diploma in 1953.

-The Brera Academy in Milan (1952-1954) opened her to the masters of the Trecento — Giotto and the Renaissance.
-Back home, the Valais Cantonal School led her through the School of Vision of Oskar Kokoschka (1955-56), then the tapestry workshop of Jean Lurçat in 1958.
+The Brera Academy in Milan (1952-1954) opened her to the Trecento — Giotto, the Renaissance.
+Back home, she followed the School of Vision of Oskar Kokoschka (1955-56), then the tapestry workshop of Jean Lurçat in 1958.

 Over there I had no canvas, no paint.
-To save colour I began to paint more fluidly, with less matter.
-That's what created my style, really.
-It came from need!
+That’s what created my style — it came from need!
+Mizette Putallaz · on Chile

 1932